SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture9_Index_Concurrency_Control.md

 1. All threads acquire latches in a top-down manner, which means there won't be deadlocks.

-   But, with range scans, there could be deadlocks:
+   But, with range scans, things can be bad:

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202023-08-05%2017-45-17.png)

-   Tread 1 tries to delete(4) and thread 2 tries to find keys that are larger than 2, they reach the leaf nodes, holding corresponding latches, now thread 2 tries to get a read latch on rightmost node, it cannot as a write latch is held by thread 1, deadlock happens.
+   Thread 1 tries to delete(4) and thread 2 tries to find keys that are larger than 2, they reach the leaf nodes, holding corresponding latches, now thread 2 tries to get a read latch on rightmost node, it cannot as a write latch is held by thread 1.

+   This case, technically, is not a deadlock, but the thing is that thread 2 doesn't know if its gets a deadlock or not.
+To handle this, we can maintain a lock table, then if the system finds that thread 2 is waiting for too long, just kill thread 2 and redo the operation.

 2. How do we solve deadlock issues:

-   1. write good code
+   1. Write good code
    2. Set a timer within the thread, when the timer buzzs, and it still cannot make any progress, just kill itself.